 In the Google Ads report, you’ll find the following metrics:

-- Clicks (Google Ads): The number of times people click on your ad.
+- Clicks (Google Ads): The number of clicks your ad received.

 - Cost (Google Ads): The amount you’ve paid for your ads in Google Ads.

-- Average CPC (Google Ads): Average cost-per-click (CPC) is the amount you’ve paid for your ad divided by its total clicks.
-Average CPC = (Cost / Click) * 100%
+- Average CPC (Google Ads): The average cost per click (CPC) is the amount you’ve paid for your ad divided by the total number of clicks.
+Average CPC = (Cost / Click) * 100%.

-- CTR (Google Ads): Click-through rate (CTR) measures how often people click your ad in Google Ads after it’s shown to them.
-CTR = (Clicks / Impressions) * 100%
+- CTR (Google Ads): Click-through rate (CTR) measures how many times people click on your ad in Google Ads after it’s shown to them.
+CTR = (Clicks / Impressions) * 100%.

 - Sessions: The number of sessions performed by visitors.
-A session starts with the first event and ends 30 minutes after the last event (after the session is over).
+A session starts with the first event and ends 30 minutes after the last event.

-- ROAS (Google Ads): Return on ad spend (ROAS) shows if your ad spend in Google Ads has returned in revenue from conversions.
-ROAS = (Goal revenue + Ecommerce revenue) / Cost (Google Ads)) * 100%
+- ROAS (Google Ads): Return on ad spend (ROAS) shows whether your ad spend on Google Ads has resulted in revenue from conversions.
+ROAS = (Goal revenue + Ecommerce revenue) / Cost (Google Ads)) * 100%.

-- Goal conversions: The number of completed goals during a session.
+- Goal conversions: The number of goals completed in a session.

 - Sum of goal revenue: The revenue counted for the goal.
 (You need to set goals to collect this data.)

-Sometimes you may see that the number of clicks is way higher than the number of sessions.
-Here’s why this can happen:
+Sometimes you may notice that the number of clicks is much higher than the number of sessions.
+Here’s why it can happen:

 - No consent: If you use a consent form and don’t collect data from visitors who don’t consent, session data won’t be collected.
 Example: A visitor clicks on an ad, but in Piwik PRO they don’t agree to data collection.
-In that case, a session is not created.
+In this case, no session will be created.